Gautschi-type and implicit-explicit integrators for constrained wave equations: Wave-type Systems with Linear Constraints

 \subsection{Problem formulation}

-In this subsection, we introduce a class of hyperbolic wave-type systems, which are restricted by a linear constraint.
+In this subsection, we introduce a class of hyperbolic wave-type systems, restricted by a linear constraint.
 Allowing (sufficiently smooth) nonlinearities in the low-order terms of the dynamic equation, we end up with the following PDAE: find abstract functions~$u\colon[0,T] \to \V$ and~$\lambda\colon[0,T] \to \Q$ such that

 Therein, the spaces~$\V$ and $\Q$ are assumed to be Hilbert spaces with respective duals~$\V^*$ and~$\Q^*$.
-Further, the space $\V$ is part of a Gelfand triple~$\V$, $\cH$, $\V^*$, i.e., we assume a continuous (and dense) embedding~$\V \hook \cH$, which in turn implies a corresponding embedding of the duals~\cite[Ch.~23.4]{Zei90a}.
+Further, the space $\V$ is part of a Gelfand triple~$\V$, $\cH$, $\V^*$, i.e., we assume a continuous (and dense) embedding~$\V \hook \cH$,.
+This, in turn, implies a corresponding embedding of the duals~\cite[Ch.~23.4]{Zei90a}.
+The appearing operators are linear and satisfy~$\calA \in \calL(\V,\V^*)$, $\calB \in \calL(\V,\Q^*)$, and $\calD \in \calL(\cH,\V^*)$.
+Moreover, equation~\eqref{eq:PDAE:a} includes the Lagrange multiplier~$\lambda$, which is used to enforce the constraint~\eqref{eq:PDAE:b} following the Lagrangian approach.

 For second-order systems in the weak form, one typically seeks a solution with the first and second derivative taking values in~$\cH$ and~$\V^*$, respectively.
 Hence, initial data is expected to be of the form~$u(0) = u^0 \in \V$, $\dot u(0) = w^0 \in \cH$.
 Note, however, that the constraint~\eqref{eq:PDAE:b} typically implies certain consistency conditions on the initial data; cf.~\cite[Rem.~7.4]{Alt15}.
 At this point, it is reasonable to assume~$u^0, w^0 \in\V$ with~$\calB u^0 = g(0)$ and~$\calB w^0 = \dot g(0)$.
+For the linear operators we make the following assumptions. \begin{assumption}[Constraint operator $\calB$] The operator~$\calB\colon \V \to \Q^*$ is linear, continuous, and satisfies an inf--sup condition, i.e., there exists a constant~$\beta>0$ such that